France says treating Iran's nuclear overture with caution

-PARIS France is treating Iranian overtures to the international community over its nuclear program with caution and is waiting to see concrete proposals, French Foreign Minister Laurent Fabius said on Thursday.
+PARIS France is treating Iranian overtures to the international community over its nuclear programme with caution and is waiting to see concrete proposals, French Foreign Minister Laurent Fabius said on Thursday.

 The United States on Wednesday described two days of nuclear talks with Iran as the most serious to date after diplomats said Tehran hinted it was ready to scale back sensitive atomic activities to secure urgent sanctions relief.